Digital activities of the Estonian Presidency of the Council of the European Union

 - Audiovisual Conference, 27-28 November 2017, Tallinn

-e-Government - Public e-services simplify also cross-border formalities
+e-Government - Public e-services also simplify cross-border formalities

-The proposed Single Digital Gateway for simplifying cross-border service provision is also an important means of fostering entrepreneurship.
+The Single Digital Gateway for simplifying cross-border service provision is also an important means of fostering entrepreneurship.
 It makes it easier for companies to enter the markets of other member states, to navigate these markets and to obtain information about local rules and public services.
 The Estonian Presidency strongly believes that information on key procedures and services should be usable across-borders and available online for people and companies.
-The Estonian Presidency seeks to advance the discussions on the Single Digital Gateway.
+The Estonian Presidency sought to advance the discussions on the Single Digital Gateway.
 (COMPET).

 In general, Estonia supports discussions on adopting effective control measures that take into account modern, digital opportunities.
 We support the utilisation of new e-solutions and plan to organise a conference concerning the agriculture sector in cooperation with the European Commission to discuss the information management system for official controls (IMSOC) in food safety, one of the benefits of which is improving the data exchange between different control authorities.
 (AGRIFISH).

 Member states should be able to exchange criminal records information in order to effectively prevent and fight crime.
 The exchange of criminal records minimises the opportunity for criminals to hide their crimes by moving from one member state to another.
-Our aim is to move towards the general approach of the Council on the draft legislation extending the European Criminal Records Information System (ECRIS) (ECRIS - TCN regulation proposal; ECRIS amendment proposal)to enable the exchange of information on third-country nationals.
+Our aim is moving towards the general approach of the Council on the draft legislation extending the European Criminal Records Information System (ECRIS) (ECRIS - TCN regulation proposal; ECRIS amendment proposal)to enable the exchange of information on third-country nationals.
 (JHA).

 Currently, the data held by EU border control and security authorities is fragmented and this is hindering their work.
 The best way to enhance information exchange is to make the information systems (Eurodac, SIS II, VIS, EES, ETIAS, ECRIS etc.) interoperable and facilitate clearly defined and justified access by authorities to the data held in these information systems.
-During its Presidency of the Council of the European Union, Estonia wishes to continue working on database interoperability solutions suggested in the communication of the European Commission , including establishing a common data repository (main module) as a long-term target.
+During Estonia's Presidency of the Council of the European Union, Estonia has continued working on database interoperability solutions suggested in the communication of the European Commission , including establishing a common data repository (main module) as a long-term target.
 It is also important to achieve a common approach that would enable better access to databases for law enforcement agencies.
 (JHA).

 Through the Prüm data exchange mechanism, the member states enable mutual access to each other’s forensic biometric databases (DNA, fingerprints) and vehicle register data (VRD) for the purposes of law enforcement and the fight against terrorism.
-In addition to implementing the Prüm Treaty in force, Estonia wishes to initiate a discussion on improving the Prüm data exchange and potentially extending it to other data categories during the Estonian Presidency of the Council of the European Union.
+In addition to implementing the Prüm Treaty in force, Estonia worked to initiate a discussion on improving the Prüm data exchange and potentially extending it to other data categories during the Estonian Presidency of the Council of the European Union.
 (JHA).